Department of Physics and Astronomy, Stony Brook University

 Energy in an SHM system

-• Do one trial in which you measure the initial displacement (amount you pulled down) of the hanging mass.
+• Do one trial in which you carefully measure the initial displacement (amount you pulled down) of the hanging mass.

 Analysis